PazerOP/tf2_bot_detector/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 These instructions will give a quick overview of getting started with TF2BD.
+There is also a video by CrazyGunman#6724 [here][install-video].

 ### Prerequisites